islamgouda/armyTec/README.md

+this is invoice Account system i used ArmyTecTask database to make this models

+I Worked with Asp DotNet Core mvc 6

-this is invoice Account system i used ArmyTecTask data base to make this models i added connection strin in appsetting files i installed this packges useing packgeMangerConsole
+i added connection strin in appsetting files i installed this packges useing packgeMangerConsole
        1-Microsoft.EntityFrameworkCore.sqlServer